PHOENIXCONTACT/MORYX-ClientFramework/Documentation/articles/Caliburn/CaliburnConventions.md

   - If required castle may be extended to find a custom view for a view model
 - Use the default caliburn naming conventions (TestView and TestViewModel)

-# IntelliSense
+## IntelliSense

-For intellisense add the following code to your Window/UserControl
+For IntelliSense add the following code to your Window/UserControl.
+Note that it also can be helpful for the XAML preview in the Visual Studio.

 ````xml
 <UserControl x:Class="..."